Although Root: A Game of Woodland Might and Right has only been out for a few years, it’s already garnered a reputation as one of the very best

 Root: The Exiles and Partisans Deck

 The Exiles and Partisans Deck is a whole new deck you can purchase to swap out with the original deck.
 Honestly, the gameplay in Root is varied and deep enough to keep you and your friends coming back again and again without any expansions or new decks.
-With that being said, however, the Exiles and Partisans deck does add an extra boost of fun and variety once you’ve put in a lot of miles with the original deck.
+That said, however, the Exiles and Partisans deck does add an extra boost of fun and variety once you’ve put in a lot of miles with the original deck.

 Root: The Marauder Expansion